warrenau/OSTR-CONSTELATION/Documentation/sim-status.md

 replaced all fuel with one material m1507, trying 50 nodes
 - error due to detector file name being written wrong in the code. fixed and am trying again
+- error due to variables not defined in function file, specifically with `SerpentHeat_to_Star_csv` function. fixed and trying again.